Extraterrestrial vortex: Jupiter

 Jupiter's atmosphere is lined with hundreds of vortices most likely to be cyclones, or anticyclones, similar to those on Earth.
 Voyager and Cassini discovered that, unlike the terrestrial atmosphere, 90% of Jovian vortices are anticyclones, meaning they rotate in the opposite direction of the planet's rotation.
-Many cyclones have showed up and disappeared over the years with some even merging to form larger cyclones.
+Many cyclones have appeared and disappeared over the years, with some even merging to form larger cyclones.

 When NASA's Juno Spacecraft arrived at Jupiter in 2016, it observed giant cyclones encircling the north and south poles of the planet.
 Nine large cyclones were spotted around the north pole and 6 around the south pole.
 Upon further flybys, Juno spotted another cyclone at the south pole and noticed that 6 of the 7 cyclones formed a hexagonal arrangement around the cyclone at the center of the south pole.
 Data from Juno has shown that this storm system is stable and there have been no signs of vortices attempting to merge.

 The Great Red Spot on Jupiter is, by far, the largest extraterrestrial anticyclone (or cyclone) known.
 The Great Red Spot is located in the southern hemisphere and has wind speeds greater than any storm ever measured on Earth.
 New data from Juno found that the storm penetrates into Jupiter's atmosphere about 200 mi.
 The giant storm has been monitored since 1830 but has possibly survived for over 350 years.
 Over 100 years ago, the Great Red Spot was well over two Earths wide but has been shrinking ever since.
 When Voyagers 1 and 2 flew by in 1979, they measured the massive cyclone to be twice Earth's diameter.
 Measurements today from telescopes have measured a diameter of 1.3 Earths wide.

 Oval BA (or Red Spot Jr.) is the second-largest storm on Jupiter and formed from the merging of 3 smaller cyclones in 2000.
 It is located just to the south of the Great Red Spot and has been increasing in size in recent years, slowly turning a more uniform white.

 The Great Dark Spot is a feature observed near Jupiter's north pole in 2000 by the Cassini–Huygens spacecraft that was a short-lived dark cloud that grew to the size of the Great Red Spot before disappearing after 11 weeks.
 The phenomenon is speculated by scientists to be a side-effect of strong auroras on Jupiter.